 Like many modern social media channels, Linktree caters to our desire for visually appealing UX (user experience) and aesthetic.
 Choosing a gorgeous template and an on-brand color palette will give your business an instant facelift without much legwork.

 Use Linktree as an opportunity to extend your branding by taking the time to strategically craft the right look and feel of your link hub.
 Today’s website users are especially wary of redirects—making it of critical importance to ensure your followers don’t cut their sessions short because of mismatched branding.
-Take a look at the example above to see how illustrators Valerie Niemeyer and Melissa Koby integrate floral themes into their landing page, a visually similar aesthetic to their art.

 Eco-friendly hairstylist, Leeanne, from Verté Salon uses a background photo that both matches the theme of her salon and shows her work.